funmia/bank_tech_test/README.md

 ![Screenshot](https://i.imgur.com/rdLhDOk.png)

 #### My Approach
+- I have setup Travis CI for the purpose of continuous integration.
 - The app has four classes BankAccount, Debit, Credit and Printer
 - I started with a domain domain model of the BankAccount class